lyh6560new/implicit-user-feedback/README.md

 # implicit-user-feedback
-This is the official github repo for paper "Implicit User Feedback in Human-LLM Dialogues: Informative to Understand Users yet Noisy as a Learning Signal"
+This is the official github repo for paper ["User Feedback in Human-LLM Dialogues: A Lens to Understand Users But Noisy as a Learning Signal"](https://arxiv.org/pdf/2507.23158).